hms-dbmi-cellenics/cellenics-utils/README.md

 Example: Rollback all migrations in staged environment
     biomage rds migrator -i staging -s <sandbox_id> -- migrate:rollback --all

-See `biomage rds migrate --help` for more details.
+See `biomage rds migrator --help` for more details.